-Fusion-io unveiled the Fusion ioSphere Platform, a software suite that helps manage and enhance its solid-state
+Fusion-io unveiled the Fusion ioSphere Platform, a software suite that helps manage and enhance its solid-state drive memory cards.

 The suite includes ioManager to configure and manage Fusion ioMemory devices installed in a server, ioDirector to monitor and track allocation of ioMemory resources, and directCache that lets ioMemory act as a cache to any disk array, storage area network (SAN) or direct-attached storage (DAS).
 The software suite will be available early in 2011.